novohort/omega/omegalang.com/docs/language-reference/variables.md

 ### Types

-Currently, Omega supports two basic types for variables:
+Currently, Omega supports one basic type for variables:

 - `int`: A signed integer.
-- `uint`: An unsigned integer.

 ### Examples